allegroai/clearml-docs/docs/getting_started/ds/ds_second_steps.md

 A Task's project and name can be changed after the experiment has been executed.
 A Task is also automatically assigned an auto-generated unique identifier (UUID string) that cannot be changed and always locates the same Task in the system.

-It's possible to retrieve a Task object programmatically by querying the system based on either the Task ID, or project and name combination.
-It's also possible to query tasks based on their properties, like tags (see [Querying Tasks](../../clearml_sdk/task_sdk.md#querying--searching-tasks)).
+Retrieve a Task object programmatically by querying the system based on either the Task ID, or project and name combination.
+You can also query tasks based on their properties, like tags (see [Querying Tasks](../../clearml_sdk/task_sdk.md#querying--searching-tasks)).

 ```python
 prev_task = Task.get_task(task_id='123456deadbeef')